 For more information about the new “Face-to-Face Permitted” and “Remote Learner” columns in your course roster as well as how to interpret them, please see this quick guide.

-Several important policy modifications in effect for Fall 2020 were passed by the Academic Policies Committee (APC) and Faculty Executive Council (FEC) this summer.
-Included are updates to Drop-Add, Final Examinations, Absence/Class Attendance.
+Several important policy modifications took effect Fall 2020 that were passed by the Academic Policies Committee (APC) and Faculty Executive Council (FEC) last summer.
+Updates to Final Examinations and Absence/Class Attendance have been extended to the spring semester.

 The health notices protocols and procedures implemented for the 2018-2019 academic year remain in effect.
-There is a new notice that will be used starting this fall.
+There is a new notice now being used.
 Given the current circumstances coupled with continued needs to protect privacy, we carefully crafted this notice to provide instructors with pertinent information.
 HIPAA prevents the University from communicating with faculty directly about potential Covid-19 diagnoses, but the text of the new health notification should provide you with more than enough information to understand the circumstances.
 For detailed information about how to interpret these new notices, please see this scenario-based document.

 The planned gate schedule for the fall 2020 semester is as follows: